Ullswater

-Ullswater is a glacial lake in Cumbria, England and part of the Lake District National Park.
-It is the second largest lake in the region by both area and volume, after Windermere.
+Ullswater is a glacial lake in Cumbria, England.
+It is part of the Lake District and is the second largest lake in the region by both area and volume, after Windermere.
 The lake is about 7 mi long, 0.75 mi wide, and has a maximum depth of 63 m.
-Its outflow is River Eamont, which meets the River Eden at Brougham Castle before flowing into the Solway Firth.
-The lake forms part of the border between the traditional counties of Cumberland and Westmorland, and is today in the administrative county of Westmorland and Furness.
+Its outflow is the River Eamont, which meets the River Eden at Brougham Castle before flowing into the Solway Firth.
+The lake historically formed part of the border between Cumberland and Westmorland.

 Geography

 It is a typical Lake District "ribbon lake", formed after the last ice age by a glacier scooping out the valley floor, which then filled with meltwater.
 Ullswater was formed by three glaciers.
 Surrounding hills give it the shape of an extenuated "Z" with three segments or reaches winding through them.
 For much of its length, Ullswater formed the border between the historic counties of Cumberland and Westmorland.